My dough didn’t rise.

 - No knead dough doesn’t rise like standard yeast breads, it only puffs up and gets bubbly.
 It will be a little bigger after the resting time but don’t look for a much larger volume.

-- Your yeast may not be fresh.
-Yeast has a short shelf life once a package is opened.
+- Your yeast may not be fresh and should not be used past the expiration date.
+Even with a good expiration date, yeast has a short shelf life once a package is opened.
 Even with the small packets, once it’s opened, yeast should be tightly sealed and kept in the freezer, not refrigerated.

 - Your water may have been the wrong temperature.
 For the faster method, hot tap water is usually around 125 to 130°F. Anything hotter than that is too hot.
 And boiling water is definitely out.
 For the overnight method, cold to room temperature water works.

 - You changed the recipe.
 It’s best to follow the recipe exactly for the first time.
 That way you know it works.
 Don’t change the recipe the first time, paying attention to every detail.
 You can get creative later on.

 - You did not aerate your flour before measuring.
 Flour always settles in the bag or container and must be aerated before measuring; otherwise, you will be using too much flour.
 To aerate flour, using a large spoon or spatula, stir the flour around to incorporate some air.

 - You measured the flour incorrectly.
 To measure flour, use a flat-topped measuring cup, gently spoon the aerated flour into the cup until it’s mounded above the rim and level off the excess with the back of a knife.
 Do not tap the cup or the container of flour.

 - You used too much liquid or not enough flour.
 Use a cup specific for measuring liquids, have it on a flat surface and view it at eye level to make sure your liquid is at the correct line.